fyblo/spid-cie-button/README.md

-  --spid-button-background-hover; /* controls the background of the button on hover */ --spid-button-background-active; /* controls the background of the button when active/selected */ --spid-button-color-active; /* controls the text color of the button when active/selected */ --spid-button-scale /* controls the scale of the button, change it to increase/reduce the button size (default: 1; numeric value) */
+  --spid-button-background-hover; /* controls the background of the button on hover */ --spid-button-background-active; /* controls the background of the button when active/selected */ --spid-button-color-active; /* controls the text color of the button when active/selected */ --spid-button-scale; /* controls the scale of the button, change it to increase/reduce the button size (default: 1; numeric value) */

   --spid-base-img-size; /* default: 3rem; controls the size of the SPID and CIE logos */
 ```